GuillemFo/Minishell/Infor/readme.md

 	All info is gonna be stored at parser->cmd[i] and next node when encountering pipes.

 08/02/24 Time to get back to builtins and finish the env_add, env_rem, when cd change pwd and oldpwd env, create a new env to store the return value for exit... ???

+CD PWD AND OLD PWD prepared, but not tested.
+Modified env_add and env_del.
+Still dont know how ill manage them.